InstallerLegacy/setup.virtualhub.eu.org/content/posts/altair-z80.md

 For other systems, you can download an executable from here: <https://schorn.ch/altair.html>

 We need to use the command line to install the emulator.
-Start Konsole.
+Start your Terminal (On Kubuntu it is Konsole).
 Now use the following command to move to the `Downloads` folder:

 ```bash
 cd Downloads